Megalodon: Feeding strategies

 Sharks often employ complex hunting strategies to engage large prey animals.
 Great white shark hunting strategies may be similar to how megalodon hunted its large prey.
 Megalodon bite marks on whale fossils suggest that it employed different hunting strategies against large prey than the great white shark.

 One particular specimen–the remains of a 9 m long undescribed Miocene baleen whale–provided the first opportunity to quantitatively analyze its attack behavior.
 Unlike great whites which target the underbelly of their prey, megalodon probably targeted the heart and lungs, with their thick teeth adapted for biting through tough bone, as indicated by bite marks inflicted to the rib cage and other tough bony areas on whale remains.
 Furthermore, attack patterns could differ for prey of different sizes.
 Fossil remains of some small cetaceans, for example cetotheres, suggest that they were rammed with great force from below before being killed and eaten, based on compression fractures.

 There is also evidence that a possible separate hunting strategy existed for attacking raptorial sperm whales; a tooth belonging to an undetermined 4 m physeteroid closely resembling those of Acrophyseter discovered in the Nutrien Aurora Phosphate Mine in North Carolina suggests that a megalodon or O. chubutensis may have aimed for the head of the sperm whale in order to inflict a fatal bite, the resulting attack leaving distinctive bite marks on the tooth.
 While scavenging behavior cannot be ruled out as a possibility, the placement of the bite marks is more consistent with predatory attacks than feeding by scavenging, as the jaw is not a particularly nutritious area to for a shark feed or focus on.
 The fact that the bite marks were found on the tooth's roots further suggest that the shark broke the whale's jaw during the bite, suggesting the bite was extremely powerful.
 The fossil is also notable as it stands as the first known instance of an antagonistic interaction between a sperm whale and an otodontid shark recorded in the fossil record.

 During the Pliocene, larger cetaceans appeared.
 Megalodon apparently further refined its hunting strategies to cope with these large whales.
 Numerous fossilized flipper bones and tail vertebrae of large whales from the Pliocene have been found with megalodon bite marks, which suggests that megalodon would immobilize a large whale before killing and feeding on it.

+They hunted eurhinodelphinids in a similar way.
+Three Neogene odontocete peduncular caudal vertebrae from the Pliocene Yorktown Formation show bilateral gouge marks consistent with having been actively bitten and wedged between adjacent teeth of Megalodon or O. chubutensis.
+None of the vertebrae show any signs of healing.
+The occurrence of bite marks suggests the event was an active predation event rather than a scavenging event.

+Examination of the specimen NHMD 157890 suggests that basking sharks of the family Cetorhinidae were a potential dietary component.
+Partial gill rakers and placoid scales of an unidentified cetorhinid found in association with the megalodon specimen imply that the cetorhinid was consumed and largely digested by megalodon.